Information library

 The cap on CO2 emissions decreases annually.
 Source: DEHSt

 The Federal Republic of Germany, the European Union and the Member States of the UN Climate Change Conference are jointly trying to limit climate change to a minimum.
 To this end, various political instruments have been established at all levels.
 Emissions trading is an important element in this and it should contribute to reducing emissions in Germany to the level before industrialisation in the 19th century by 2045.
 Its goal is to achieve climate neutrality at the lowest economical cost and as quickly as possible.
-We, the German Emissions Trading Authority (DEHSt) at the German Environment Agency, are responsible for implementing emissions trading.
+Many greenhouse gases are also emitted during production processes outside Europe.
+That is why the Carbon Border Adjustment Mechanism has been in place since 2023.
+This ensures fair competition and also provides incentives for more climate-friendly production outside Europe.
+We, the German Emissions Trading Authority (DEHSt) at the German Environment Agency, are responsible for emissions trading, the Carbon Border Adjustment Mechanism and other enforcement activities in Germany.

 Explanatory film by the Federal Environment Ministry